jxxcarlson/github_repo_rag/README.md

 ## re Elm

 This is a fork of the original, a first attempt (written by  Cursor and Claude) to add AST parsing for Elm.
 I have not had a chance to run it, much less look at the added code, but maybe some of you can do that before I do.
 Let's have at it!

+Please see discussion/ast_comments.txt for some comments on the format of the chunks created by parsing source code and to whom they are "fed."

 ## ✨ Features